Hidden Oasis Trail (between Jebel Jais & Wadi of Giants)

 Selfie in Hong Kong Trail Section 1

-Whatever decision you make, always remember to prepare beforehand, stay safe, and last but not the least, enjoy the outdoors! #happyhiking!
+Whatever decision you make, always remember to prepare beforehand, stay safe, and last but not least, enjoy the outdoors! #happyhiking!

 With lots of love,